ajrosen/Alfred/README.md

 - **lpout**

     Logout of LastPass.

 - **lpstat**

     Show LastPass status.
 Either "Logged in as..." or "Not logged in."

 - **lpass**

   Copy an item's password to the clipboard.
 Use these modifiers to copy other fields:

   - `Ctrl` Username
   - `Shift` URL
   - `CMD` Notes
+  - `Fn` Show all fields in a dialog window

   Or use the **Option** key to open a new menu with additional actions you can perform on the selected item.

   - ##### Launch
 	Open item's URL

-  - ##### Share
-	*Not yet implemented*

   - ##### Delete
 	Remove item (with confirmation)